Qovery/documentation/website/docs/useful-resources/faq.md

 ## How Qovery works under the hood?

 [Here][docs.getting-started.how-qovery-works] is a detailed explanation on how Qovery works under the hood.

+## What is an Active User?

+An Active User is someone who made a code change on git or deployed an application in the last 30 days.
+We do not count contributions to public (open-source) repositories.

 ## How can I contact you?